OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: INTRODUCTION

-Advancements in AI have enable question answering (QA) on long documents~\cite{beltagy2020longformer, wang2024novelqa}, knowledge graph~\cite{huang2019knowledge, yasunaga2021qa}, multimodal databases~\cite{talmor2021multimodalqacomplexquestionanswering, Chen2022MuRAGMR}, egocentric videos~\cite{mangalam2023egoschemadiagnosticbenchmarklongform, hou2023groundnlqego4dnatural}.
+Advancements in AI have enable question answering (QA) on long documents~\cite{beltagy2020longformer, wang2024novelqa}, knowledge graph~\cite{huang2019knowledge, yasunaga2021qa}, multimodal databases~\cite{talmor2021multimodalqacomplexquestionanswering, Chen2022MuRAGMR}, and egocentric videos~\cite{mangalam2023egoschemadiagnosticbenchmarklongform, hou2023groundnlqego4dnatural}.
 These methods typically rely on data-driven approaches to train powerful models for the target task.
-However, the private nature of captured memories makes it difficult to curate large datasets, posing challenges for training models specifically for QA on personal captured memories.
-Recent LLM-based work has adopted retrieval augmented generation (RAG) workflow to handle external databases without specific training~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
+However, the private nature of captured memories makes it difficult to curate large datasets, posing challenges for training models specifically for QA on personal data.
+Recent LLM-based work has adopted retrieval augmented generation (RAG) workflows to handle external databases without specific training~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
 However, such methods depend on explicit connections between queries and relevant external data~\cite{edge2024localglobalgraphrag}.
-In contrast, captured memories are often unstructured and lack contextual annotations, making it difficult to establish explicit links between queries and interconnected memories.
+In contrast, captured memories are often unstructured and lack contextual annotations, making it difficult to establish explicit links between queries and scattered memories.